CBD & Depression: What You Need to Know

 - Increased anxiety

-CBD has less adverse side effects than antidepressants, and it tends to have a mood-boosting effect rather than removing emotion altogether, as some medications do.
-This means that CBD could treat your depression while providing an opportunity to live without anxiety and stress, and lead an overall happier life.
+CBD has less adverse side effects than antidepressants, and it tends to have a mood-boosting effect rather than removing emotion altogether.

 Final thoughts on CBD Oil for Depression